shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 This time Reesu was doing twirls in the middle of a stylized water tornado.

 “Well, would you look at that.”
-Gra said.
-Then he turned back to the water.
+Gra said as he turned back to the water.
 Something flashed in the distance.
 Then it got closer, and he could tell that it was ice!
 Ice forming its way to the boat!
-“Would you at that!”
+“Would you look at that!”
 He called out excitedly.

 “Look at what?”

 “Oh, your trick!
 It’s very lovely.”

-“No, I wasn’t born yesterday.
+“No, no, no… I wasn’t born yesterday.
 What are you looking at?”

 “Nothing.”
 Gra shrugged.